-Data entry
+Data Entry

-To ensure the highest quality data reasonably possible, each of the 1,487 completed surveys was checked, and erroneous responses were corrected or deleted by the ASHA staff member with primary responsibility for the project.
+To ensure the highest quality data reasonably possible, each of the 1,329 completed surveys was checked, and erroneous responses were corrected or deleted by the ASHA staff member with primary responsibility for the project.
 The forms were then scanned with Teleform, and any additional corrections were made.

 Nonresponse Not only is it typically the case that some individuals who receive a survey do not complete it (unit nonresponse), but it is likewise true that some who return their surveys do not answer every question (item nonresponse) and thus do not qualify for inclusion in portions of a report.
-They may be excluded from analyses because they did not answer a question at all or because their answer disqualified them (such as stating that they were employed part time when a particular analysis was limited to full-time employees).
-For example, among the 1,487 audiologists who responded, only 1,472 were included in the analysis of primary employment facility because they were the only respondents who indicated that they were employed either full time or part time and identified the type of facility where they were employed.
+They may be excluded from analyses because they did not answer a question at all or because their answer disqualified them (e.g., stating that they were employed part time when a particular analysis was limited to full-time employees).
+For example, among the 1,329 audiologists who responded, only 1,316 were included in the analysis of primary employment facility because they were the only respondents who indicated that they were employed either full time or part time and identified the type of facility where they were employed.
 Comparable restrictions apply to other analyses in the report.

 As is our practice, we did not report data for cells with fewer than 25 respondents.
 This both protects respondent confidentiality and increases data stability.
 Note, too, that some percentages total 99% or 101% because of rounding.

-Respondents Versus Population As a rule of thumb, the closer a sample approximates the characteristics of the population from which it is drawn-and which it is designed to represent-the greater the external validity or ability to generalize to that population.
+Respondents Versus Population

+As a rule of thumb, the closer a sample approximates the characteristics of the population from which it is drawn-and which it is designed to represent-the greater the external validity or ability to generalize to that population.
 The population for this survey consisted of ASHA-certified audiologists whose primary employment facility was a college/university, hospital, audiology franchise/retail chain, nonresidential health care facility, or industry.
-Below are comparisons of characteristics of the survey respondents with the database population from which they came.
-Facility Small groups (e.g., colleges/universities) were oversampled to ensure sufficient respondents from that facility for reporting purposes.
-Likewise, large groups (e.g., hospitals) were undersampled.
-Therefore, where totals are reported, either in text or tables, they have been weighted to reflect the distribution of ASHA-certified audiologists in each type of facility.
-The number of respondents (n) shown in figures and tables is the weighted number who responded to the question.
-Because of stratification, comparing the distribution of the sample's facility to that of the population's would not be worthwhile and was not performed.
+Note that educational audiologists were removed from the Audiology Survey in 2018 and included in the Schools Survey because the questions in the latter survey are more appropriate for the work that they do.
+Below are comparisons of respondent characteristics with the database population from which they came.